-Although Table 3 suggests some notorious misreporters that may have been expected, they also produce results that are perhaps surprising at first sight.
-For example, export over-reporting may be much less of an issue among top offenders than export under-reporting, as indicated by the top values in either index (0.991 and 0.433; see Panels B and C of Table 3).
-Consequently, the ten countries that are suggested to misreport exports most are also those who under-report exports most.
-In turn, the top five countries in the export over-reporting category are African.
-Further, although five out of the ten countries that are under-reporting exports the least are within the European Union (EU), no EU country makes that list when it comes to export over-reporting.
+ceived a high or low score on the TMI.
+For example, Togo's misreporting in 2015 is primarily driven by under-reporting of imports, and the country remains absent from all three of the top ten lists for export misreporting.
+Although Table 4 suggests some misreporters that may have been expected, they also produce results that are perhaps surprising at first sight.
+For example, export over-reporting may be much less of an issue among top offenders than export under-reporting, as indicated by the top values in either index (0.991 and 0.433; see Panels B and C of Table 4).
+Consequently, the ten countries that are suggested to misreport exports the most are also those who under-report exports most.
+Further, the top five countries in the export over-reporting category are African, whereas five of the least under-reporting exporters come from the European Union (EU).
+However, surprisingly, no EU country makes that list when it comes to export over-reporting.
+These basic descriptive characteristics of the derived indices illustrate that simply relying on development status or income levels when determining who does and does not report correctly can lead to misleading conclusions.

-Table 4 turns to our three import misreporting indices.
-As with exports, the values of the top ten suggest that under-reporting imports is more of an issue that over-reporting imports.
-Seven OECD nations are among the bottom ten when it comes to misreporting imports in general, whereas the EU nations Croatia, Spain, Denmark, Portugal, the United Kingdom, Italy, and Romania are suggested to be least prone to over-reporting imports.
+Table 5 turns to misreported imports.
+As with exports, the values of the top ten suggest that under-reporting is more of an issue than over-reporting when it comes to imports.
+Seven OECD nations rank among the bottom ten when it comes to misreporting imports in general, whereas the EU nations Croatia, Spain, Denmark, Portugal, the United Kingdom, Italy, and Romania are suggested to be least prone to over-reporting imports.
+These results are different from those for exports (see Panel C of Table 4), where EU economies remain absent from the respective list.

-It may also make sense to consider the corresponding indices within averages of country groups over the entire timeframe, as displayed in Table 5.
-On average, high-income OECD countries misreport the least, whereas low-income countries misreport their trade values most during the 1996-2015 period.
-This may be reflective of a weak state of governance, more restrictive policies, and capacity constraints to record and report trade statistics accurately.
-However, and perhaps surprisingly, high-income non-OECD countries are the second-highest trade misreporting country group, and the highest export under-reporting country group.
-Interestingly, this high-income non-OECD country group includes Kuwait, Saudi Arabia, and the United Arab Emirates - all of which heavily reliant on exporting oil and other natural resources.
-Although speculative at this point, this could indicate possible illicit outflows of capital through export under-reporting.
-These findings are also commensurate with the regional average, placing the Middle East and North Africa as the top export misreporting region.
-North America
+Finally, Table 6 explores country groups by income levels and geographical region, using data for the entire timeframe of 1996-2015.
+On average, high-income OECD countries misreport the least, whereas low-income countries misreport their trade values most during that 20-year timespan.
+Although speculative at this point, this may be reflective of a weak state of governance, more restrictive trade policies, and capacity constraints to record and report trade statistics accurately.
+In fact, Besley and Persson (2013) point out that the pattern of taxation often changes in the process of development from trade-based to income-based.
+However, and perhaps surprisingly, rich non-OECD countries emerge as the second-highest trade misreporting country group and the highest export under-reporting country group.
+Including Kuwait, Saudi Arabia, and the United Arab Emirates, that group relies heavily on exporting oil and other natural resources.
+Although speculative at this point, this could hint at illicit capital outflows through export under-reporting.
+These findings are also commensurate with the regional average, producing the Middle East and North Africa as the